MC4 subject + adjective

 - Create new sentences using the shape template (either copy the template on the app and fill in new words, or write/draw on physical shapes using pens, or just orally point at the coloured lines on the shapes).
 If the child is not yet able to produce determiners (pink words), either ignore this and allow “ball (is) spotty”, or use names instead.
 If the child omits the copula is (see TA2), this may be an additional target.
 If not appropriate at the moment, use full sentences, but don’t worry if the child doesn’t – that can be a later target.

 - When several sentences have been created, ask questions and get the child to answer them, for example:

 - what is the ball like?

 - Now introduce HOW FEEL for emotions of characters.
 Put a picture of a person showing an emotion on the oval.
-Ask the child e.g. “how is the boy feeling?” or “how does the boy feel?”.
+Ask the child e.g. “how does the boy feel?”.
 Help the child to provide the answer, e.g. sad, happy, cross, hungry.
-Ask questions about the oval e.g. “who is sad?” and get them to provide the answer.
+Ask questions about the oval e.g. who is sad? and get the child to provide the answer.
 Then create sentences to fit the pattern, e.g: the boy is sad / happy / hungry / cross / sleepy.